Contrasting General Moly (GMO) & Its Peers

 |2.33

-As a group, “Metal mining” companies have a potential upside of 29.19%.
-Given General Moly’s peers higher probable upside, analysts clearly believe General Moly has less favorable growth aspects than its peers.
+As a group, “Metal mining” companies have a potential upside of 25.87%.
+Given General Moly’s rivals higher possible upside, analysts clearly believe General Moly has less favorable growth aspects than its rivals.

-General Moly has a beta of 0.42, indicating that its stock price is 58% less volatile than the S&P 500.
-Comparatively, General Moly’s peers have a beta of 0.42, indicating that their average stock price is 58% less volatile than the S&P 500.

 Valuation and Earnings

-This table compares General Moly and its peers gross revenue, earnings per share (EPS) and valuation.
+This table compares General Moly and its rivals revenue, earnings per share (EPS) and valuation.

 |Gross Revenue